ad6190/ad6190.github.io/about.md

 I used these experiences and reflections to evolve my understanding of self.
 I now know that I enjoy solitude, value close relations, appreciate a healthy routine, need less than I imagine, care deeply for my people and wish to lead a quality life.
 My loving family and friends make my world a beautiful place and I hope to forward their love and kindness as I go through life.

 I use this space to write my observations and thoughts.
-If you wish to connect, feel free to [email me ]().
+If you wish to connect, feel free to [email me]().